changeworld/azure-docs.pl-pl/articles/migrate/contoso-migration-rearchitect-container-sql.md

             "userName": "CoreySandersWA",
             "userAlias": "@CoreySandersWA",
             "userPictureUrl": "",
-            "text": "This is a tweet about #SmartHotel", "language": "en",
+            "text": "This is a tweet about #SmartHotel360", "language": "en",
             "sentiment": 0.5,
             "retweet_count": 1,